FAQs for VirusScan Enterprise 8.x

 Is VSE Federal Desktop Core Configuration (FDCC) compliant?

 McAfee posts the best estimate for a release date in the relevant articles.
-The dates are subject to change as McAfee increases the scope of the patch release to deliver additional fixes to customer reported issues, and issues discovered during the extensive internal certification cycle.
-This certification process includes standard test procedures, lab testing, McAfee production rollouts, as well as limited customer deployments.
+The dates are subject to change as McAfee increases the scope of the patch release to deliver additional fixes to customer-reported issues, and issues may be discovered during the extensive internal certification cycle.
+This certification process includes standard test procedures, lab testing, production rollouts, as well as limited customer deployments.
 When the scope of the patch release changes, McAfee does its best to update the website with the new dates.

 Why are ExtraDAT files sent to suppress detections not shown in About VirusScan Enterprise?

 ExtraDAT files that are sent to suppress detections will not appear in the About window because they are only intended to correct a false positive.

 NOTE: ExtraDAT files that are sent to add signatures to the daily DAT file (to detect particular threats) will appear in the About window.

 Are there any articles that help a new user get started?